aalto-grades/aalto-grades/README.md

 password: password
 ```

-## Development environment
+For instructions on running tests or individual parts of the system, see
+`client/README.md`, `server/README.md`, and `e2e-tests/REAMDE.md`.

+## Demo virtual machine

-As one of the developers: in order to access the development environment, you
+As one of the developers, in order to access the virtual machine for
-may do the following.
+https://aalto-grades.cs.aalto.fi, you may do the following:

 1. Set up configuration for your Aalto access (only required when logging in
    for the first time):

 ```ssh
 # ~/.ssh/config